greg282/greg282.github.io/README.md

-Website for Travel Agency
+## Website for Travel Agency

-#Screenshots
+This website was made as part of the Introduction to web application course.

+## Screenshots
 <p align="center">
   <img src="screenshot/t-1.png" alt="">
 </p>